A tropical approach to non-archimedean Arakelov theory: Delta-forms on algebraic varieties

 where $\psi:T_{U'} \rightarrow T_U$ is the canonical affine homomorphism of tori induced by $\Ocal^\times(U) \to \Ocal^\times(U')$ and where $F:N_{U',\R} \rightarrow N_{U,\R}$ is the induced canonical integral $\Gamma$-affine map.
 These maps are unique up to translation, but this ambuigity will never play a role.
 If $\Omega'$ is the open subset of $\Trop(U')$ with $\trop_{U'}^{-1}(\Omega')=V'$, then $\Omega'\subseteq F^{-1}(\Omega) \cap \Trop(U')$.

-Let $Y$ be the schematic image of $f$.
-We define ${\rm deg}\,(f)=[K(X'):K(Y)]$ if the extension of function fields is finite.
-Otherwise we set ${\rm deg}\,(f)=0$.
-Then a formula of Sturmfels and Tevelev which was generalized by Baker, Payne and Rabinoff to the present setting gives
+{We define ${\rm deg}\,(f)=[K(X'):K(X)]$ if $f$ is dominant and} the extension of function fields is finite.
+Otherwise we set ${\rm deg}\,(f)=0$. {Let $Y$ be the schematic image of $f$ and $f':X'\to Y$ the induced morphism.} Then a formula of Sturmfels and Tevelev which was generalized by Baker, Payne and Rabinoff to the present setting gives

-as an equality of tropical cycles (see \cite{sturmfels-tevelev}, \cite{baker-payne-rabinoff} or \cite[Thm.
+as an equality of tropical cycles (see \cite{sturmfels-tevelev}, \cite[\S 7]{baker-payne-rabinoff} or \cite[Thm.
 13.17]{gubler-guide}). \end{art}